osu-mercury-robotics/MercuryRoboticsWebsite/_resources/elec_pcb.md

 * Keep sensitive components and traces away from noisy components.
 Keep sensitive analog traces short.
 * Use a grounding plane.
 They make it easy to connect all your grounds and they help to reduce EMI.
 * Leave some space for vias and traces.
 Give your components some breathing room.

+### PCB Layers
+PCBs are constructed of several layers of fiberglass (or alternative) and copper sandwiched together.
+These are some of the most commonly referenced layers:

+* Top Copper - copper traces and planes on the top side of the board.
+* Bottom copper - same as top copper, but for the bottomside of the board.
+* Inner copper - interior layers of traces or pours.
+Cannot include components, but useful for better routing.
+* Silkscreen - Text or drawings placed above copper.
+Usually parts references e.g. C9, R4, U1.
+Useful if hand soldering, debugging, or additional information is necessary for usage.
+* Solder mask - covers traces and vias to avoid accidental short circuiting.
+Does not cover pads where outside connections need to be made.

 ### PCB Finalization
 * Reroute your traces and make them look good, but also consider crosstalk, EMI, and trace resistance.